Clear Island Waters

 Clear Island Waters has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch's analysis indicates Clear Island Waters' population is approximately 4,528 as of November 2025.
-This figure represents an increase of 133 people (3.0%) since the 2021 Census, which recorded a population of 4,395.
-The change is inferred from ABS's estimated resident population of 4,528 in June 2024 and one validated new address added post-Census.
-This results in a density ratio of 1,029 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Overseas migration primarily drove recent population growth, contributing approximately 97.1% of overall gains.
+Clear Island Waters' population, as of February 2026, is approximately 4,528 people.
+This represents an increase of 133 individuals since the 2021 Census, which recorded a population of 4,395.
+The growth is inferred from ABS estimates; the population was 4,528 in June 2024 and there were additional validated addresses since the Census date.
+This results in a density ratio of 1,029 persons per square kilometer, comparable to averages across other areas assessed by AreaSearch.
+Overseas migration contributed approximately 97.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected.
-The area is projected to gain 433 persons by 2041, reflecting an overall increase of 9.6% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Based on projected demographic shifts, the area is expected to increase by approximately 433 persons to 2041, reflecting a gain of around 9.6% over the 17-year period.

 Frequently Asked Questions - Population